-Important attributes of place are: look and function, a sense of welcome, things to do, uniqueness and care.
+Important attributes of place are: look and function, a sense of welcome, accessibility and universal design, things to do, uniqueness and care.
 We need public meeting places that welcome residents, businesses, workers or visitors.
 Places that are well planned to support rich multi-layered experiences for shopping, dining, events, meeting-up and adventure.

 Connections between these places will reduce our reliance on cars, encourage incidental exercise and promote the use of alternative transport within our desired 20 minute neighbourhoods.
-Well planned, multi-functional and high-traffic areas will take pressure off environmentally sensitive areas and improve overall connectivity and accessibility.
+Well planned, multi-functional and hightraffic areas will take pressure off environmentally sensitive areas and improve overall connectivity and accessibility.